Zowe-Java-SDK/ZosShell/README.md

 The configuration file consists of JSON data.
 The configuration JSON string is defined as a JSON array structure.
 The array will consist of one or more profile(s).

 A profile is a one-to-one relationship of Profile.java file within the project.
-It contains variables as a placeholder for configuration information, such as z/OSMF and ssh connection information and properties to control the Window environment.
+It contains variables as a placeholder for configuration information, such as z/OSMF and SSH connection information and properties to control the Window environment.

-In addition, each profile contains path variable to control location for download directory.
+In addition, each profile contains path variable to control location for the download directory.

 The first JSON array entry in the example below shows all the attributes defined to be read by the application.

 The other JSON array entries shows that you don't need to specify all attributes and its values.
-The attributes most critical are those that specify a z/OSMF connection: hostname, zosmfport, username, and password.
+The attributes most critical are those that specify a z/OSMF connection: hostname and zosmfport.

+The username and password entries are optional.
+It is recommended to not specify those settings.
+When not specified, the application will prompt end user for username and password for the current connection.

+For further details on username and password usage see [here](https://github.com/Zowe-Java-SDK/ZosShell/issues/178)

 Example of config.json:

     [